 Once again this year, I am sharing some more of my journey with organizing my home!
-Today I want to share my linen closet organization tips, tricks, and how to purge some of that stuff that has been sitting ar0und just a bit too long.
-Let’s talk about what my linen closet looked like before, and now what it looks like since getting everything organized and in its place.
+Today I want to share my linen closet organization tips, tricks, and how to purge some of that stuff that has been sitting around just a bit too long.
+Let’s talk about what my linen closet looked like before, and now what it looks like as an organized linen closet.

 My linen closet has to be the scariest place in my home.
 Usually about every three months, I will address the big monster in the house and try to clean it up, get things back where they need to be, but within one day, my kids have it torn apart and everything is falling down.